Direct detection of charged particles with SiPMs: Beam test results

 \section{Beam test results}

 In this section, details of the analysis of beam test data are reported.
 The results on time resolution and crosstalk are discussed.
+The signal selection has been already described in Section \ref{subsec:signal}.

-The data analysis for timing measurements is similar to the one used for the laser setup (see Section \ref{subsubsec:timeResLaser}) with some differences.
+The data analysis for timing measurements is similar to the one used for the laser setup (see Section \ref{subsubsec:timeResLaser} and \ref{subsubsec:timeResLaser2}) with some differences.
 In this case, the time difference between the SiPM under study and the LGADs has always been considered.

 The distribution has been fitted with a q-Gaussian to take into account also the tails; the measured parameter ($\sigma$) has then been used to extract the final measured time resolution: $\sigma_\text{measured}=\sqrt{\sigma^2-\sigma_\text{LGAD}^2}$, where $\sigma_\text{LGAD}$=26-36 ps depending on the voltage applied and on LGAD used as reference \cite{LGAD}.
+An example of the measured time distribution is reported in Figure \ref{fig:timediff} for the FBK1x1-20 sensor.